microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Psions** can use light armor, can not use shields, and can use simple weapons.
 They can manifest Psion powers and gain +2 to Knowledge and +1 to Communication.

-## Combat
+## Stats

+There are 3 core stats: **Strength** (STR), **Dexterity** (DEX) and **Mind** (MIND).

+When creating a character, you get 10 points to freely spend on your core stats, as long as no single stat is higher than 6.
+For example, for a Fighter, one may decide on STR 6 (mod 3), DEX 4 (mod 2), and MIND 0 (mod 0).

+Stat bonus = STAT/2, round down.

-**Hit Points (HP)** = STR Stat + 1d6/Level.
+**Hit Points (HP)** = 10 + STR Stat + 1d6.
 If HP reaches zero, the player becomes "downed", or unconscious and near death.
 Further damage directly reduces STR.
 If that reaches zero, the player dies.
 When down, roll a d20.
 You have 3 chances to roll above a 10.
 If successful, you are stable and return to 1 HP (STR is returned to normal as well).
 Otherwise, if unsuccessful 3 times, the player dies.

 **Speed** comes in 3 tiers.
 You are either Slow(20ft.), Normal(30ft.) or Fast(35ft.).
 Speed is determined by the game master and can be affected by spells and conditions.
 Typically, Fighters or Paladins with Heavy armor are Slow, Rogues and Rangers are Fast, and the rest are Normal speed.
 (5ft. is approximately 1 "Square")

 **Armor Class (AC)** = 10 + DEX bonus + Armor bonus + Racial bonus.

+## Skills & Saves

+There are 4 skills: **Physical** , **Guile** , **Knowledge** , and **Communication**.
+Roll higher than the given Difficulty Class to succeed.

+Skill rank = any bonus due to your class or race + any allocated points (players get 2 points to spend  on skills each level).

+Skill roll = d20 + skill rank + whatever stat bonus is most applicable to the use + situation modifiers

+For example, Climbing would use Physical + STR bonus.
+Dodging a falling rock is Physical + DEX bonus.
+Finding a trap is Guile + MIND bonus.
+Disabling a trap is Guile + DEX bonus.

+There are 3 saves: **Fortitude** , **Reflex** , and **Will**.
+For Fortitude and Reflex saving throws, use Physical + STR or DEX bonus.
+Saving against magic (Will save) is MIND bonus + your level.

+## Level Advancement

+XP = Hit Dice of defeated monsters, or the given XP for the trap, situation, etc. Add +1 for each doubling of the number of foes. example: 1 kobold = 1 XP.
+2 kobolds = 2 XP.
+4 kobolds = 3 XP, etc.

+Add up the  XP of every encounter you take part in.
+When the total = 10 x your current level, you've advanced to the next level.
+Reset the total to 0 after advancing.

+Each level adds:

++1d6 to Hit Points (with a minimum of 3) and +2 points to spend on skills.
+If the level divides by three (ex: level 3,6,9,etc.) add 1 point to STR, DEX or MIND.

+Fighters gain +1 to their attack and damage rolls at levels 5,10,15,etc.

+New spell levels are unlocked at levels 3,5,7,9,etc., and new power levels are unlocked at levels 2,4,6,8,etc.

+**Example:** The 1st level adventurers have just completed a dungeon adventure, and defeated five 1 XP encounters, a 2 XP trap and the 3 XP leader.
+That's a total of 10 XP, so they all advance to level 2.
+They need to gain another 20 XP to reach Level 3.

+## Combat

 Roll d20 + DEX bonus for **initiative** order.
 Everyone can move and do one action each turn (attack, cast a spell, move again, speak with someone, etc.).